 Dynamic Capabilities, Government Policies, and Performance in Firms from Emerging Economies: Evidence from India and Pakistan

 In this study we developed a model of the dynamic capability development mechanisms in Emerging Market manufacturing Firms (EMF).
-We identified three dynamic capability development mechanisms: Organizational learning, reverse engineering and manufacturing flexibility.
+We identified three dynamic capability development mechanisms: organizational learning, reverse engineering, and manufacturing flexibility.
 We generated hypotheses based on this framework, linking these mechanisms with firm performance.
-We also modeled the roles played by managerial use of two types of government policies: Input supporting policies and marketing supporting policies.
+We also modelled the roles played by managerial use of two types of government policies: input supporting policies and marketing supporting policies.
 We tested our hypotheses on a sample of Indian and Pakistani manufacturing firms.
 Results showed that organizational learning, reverse engineering and manufacturing flexibility had significant impacts on EMF performance.
 Additionally, organizational learning combined with input supporting government policies enhanced performance, and the combination of manufacturing flexibility and marketing supporting government policies had an insignificant influence on performance.

 Suggested Citation: Suggested Citation